maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 - [Tired of Hunting][]
 - [2012 Device Map][]

-After reviewing these references we will settle on: 320, 480, 768, 1024, and 1400px.
+After reviewing these references we will settle on:

+- 320px (iPhone portrait, default)
+- 480px (iPhone landscape)
+- 600px, 768px (iPad portrait)
+- 900px, 1024px (iPad landscape)
+- 1140+ (Desktops)

 Lets break this down to understand why.
 In the ResponsiveDesign.is website under [Defining Breakpoints][] the section begins...

 > Breakpoints are the point a which your sites content will respond to provide the user with the best possible layout to consume the information.
 >